Simple Query¶

 No Data Filling¶

-Sets the filling method for null data, displayed as fill in the query after setting, including three types:
+Sets the method for filling null data, displayed as fill in the query after setting.
+Includes three types:

 | Function | Description |